flybywiresim/docs/docs/simbridge/configuration.md

   - You can modify Simbridge's hosted port

 ## Printer Settings
-This tab is for modifying settings regarding printing data from the MCDU to your physical printer
+This tab is for modifying settings regarding printing data from the MCDU to your physical printer.

 - Enabled
-  - A simple enable/disable option to enable or disable the printer function as a whole
+  - A simple option to enable or disable the printer function as a whole
 - Printer Name
   - This is a dropdown list that lists all of the available printers on your network
 -  Font Size